-Participants asked if there was a method of collecting and collating such information within the WECAFC area.
-Participants felt that Flag States should be collecting information on their vessels flying their flag, conducting fishing operations anywhere in ABNJ, as already provided for in a number of international legal instruments.
+Participants asked whether there was a method of collecting and collating such information within the WECAFC area.
+Participants felt that flag States should be collecting information on their vessels flying their flag, conducting fishing operations anywhere in ABNJ, as already provided for in a number of international legal instruments.
 Participants reiterated that WECAFC does not require its member States to provide information on vessels operating in the ABNJ of the WECAFC area of competence.
-Any information provided by flag States on vessels operating in the ABNJ of the WECAFC competence area should therefore be considered to be provided on a voluntary basis.
-Participants pointed out that while many States have legislation that provides for the obligation of vessels flying their flag and operating in ABNJ to submit information, possibly in a summary form, to responsible authorities WECAFC should request flag States to provide information on any vessel operating in, or with an interest in the ABNJ of the WECAFC competence area.
-This topic was discussed again on the last day and a recommendation made for the collecting of such information for Area 31.
+Any information provided by flag States on vessels operating in the ABNJ of the WECAFC competence area should therefore be considered as being provided on a voluntary basis.
+Participants pointed out that while many States have legislation that provides for the obligation of vessels flying their flag and operating in ABNJ to submit information, possibly in a summary form, to responsible authorities, WECAFC should request flag States to provide information on any vessel operating in, or with an interest in the ABNJ of the WECAFC competence area.
+This topic was discussed again on the last day and a recommendation was made for the collecting of such information for Area 31.

-Sharing of experiences from the North West Atlantic (NAFO)
+Sharing of experiences from the Northwest Atlantic (NAFO)

-Dr. Andrew Kenny, Co-Chair, NAFO Working Group on Ecosystem Science and Assessment (formally the Working Group on Ecosystem Approaches to Fisheries Management (WGEAFM)) presented an overview of VME related research in the NAFO regulatory area through Skype.
-Work started on VMEs in NAFO in 2007, when it was agreed to establish a scientific working group to focus on meeting the requirements of the UNGA Resolution 61/105, specifically in identifying and protecting VMEs by 2008.
-There are two main sources of data and information which support the on-going studies in NAFO, namely; (i) a collaborative international research and development programme called NEREIDA which completed surveys of the entire fishing footprint during 2009 and 2010 resulting in large numbers of biological samples (dredges, cores, video), which continue to be analysed today, and (ii) the fishery independent trawl surveys conducted by the EU and Canadian authorities each year, which document all the catch contents include invertebrates e.g. VME indicator species.
+Dr Andrew Kenny, Co-Chair, NAFO Working Group on Ecosystem Science and Assessment (formerly the Working Group on Ecosystem Approaches to Fisheries Management) presented an overview of VME-related research in the NAFO regulatory area through Skype.
+Work started on VMEs in NAFO in 2007, when it was agreed to establish a scientific working group to focus on meeting the requirements of UNGA Resolution 61/105, specifically in identifying and protecting VMEs by 2008.
+There are two main sources of data and information that support the ongoing studies in NAFO: (i) a collaborative international research and development programme – the NAFO Potential Vulnerable Marine Ecosystems-Impacts of Deep-sea Fisheries (NEREIDA) – which completed surveys of the entire fishing footprint in 2009 and 2010, resulting in large numbers of biological samples (dredges, cores, video), which continue to be analysed today; and (ii) the fishery-independent trawl surveys conducted by the European Union (Member Organization) and Canadian authorities each year, which document all the catch contents include invertebrates, e.g. VME indicator species.
 The results of these surveys have allowed detailed maps of VME distribution to be produced.
 From these maps, a set of closed areas have been agreed.
-As this process evolves each year, with the addition of new sample data and up-dated analysis, revisions to the number and extent of fishery closures to are agreed, taking into account areas of active and historic fishing effort – details of some of the most recent outcomes can be found on the NAFO website and in the booklet describing the NAFO conservation and enforcement measures.
+As this process evolves each year, with the addition of new sample data and updated analyses, revisions to the number and extent of fishery closures are agreed, taking into account areas of active and historical fishing effort – details of some of the most recent outcomes can be found on the NAFO website and in the booklet describing NAFO’s conservation and enforcement measures.

 As VMEs are protected through area closures, the need to implement and rely upon VME encounter thresholds to protect VME within the fishing footprint is greatly reduced.
-NAFO is in the process of assessing the potential extent of Significant Adverse Impacts (SAI) likely to be caused by bottom fishing activities on VMEs and VME indicator species.
-Some preliminary results indicate that a high proportion of the recent fishing effort is exerted in relatively small regions within the fishing footprint, and at least for some areas, this fishing effort seems to be concentrated in the near neighbourhood of VMEs, suggesting a potential functional connection between some VMEs and commercially exploited fish species.
+Currently, NAFO is in the process of assessing the potential extent of SAIs likely to be caused by bottom fishing activities on VMEs and VME indicator species.
+Some preliminary results indicate that a high proportion of the recent fishing effort is exerted in relatively small regions within the fishing footprint.
+At least for some areas, this fishing effort seems to be concentrated in the near neighbourhood of VMEs, suggesting a potential functional connection between some VMEs and commercially exploited fish species.
 A key requirement to perform an appropriate assessment of SAIs is to understand and quantify the functional importance of VMEs.